epfl-ada/ada-2021-project-palomamo/README.md

     ├── docs
     ├── README.md

-Some specifications: (ajouter ordre des notebookds)
+Some specifications:

 - Preprocessing of the quotebank data set is done in _data_preprocessing.ipynb_ which should be run first.
 - Research questions are tackled in _gender_representation.ipynb_ and _gender_topics.ipynb_.
 They should be looked over in this order to follow our analysis
 - Data folders (_Quotebank_, _Project dataset_, _Filtered data_, _Merged data_, _Results_) are gitignored and have to be downloaded locally from our shared google drive or can be accessed directly with Google Colab.
-- The _scripts_ folder provides paths to our datasets, urls for our selected newspapers and commenly used functions.
+- The _scripts_ folder provides paths to our datasets, urls for our selected newspapers and commonly used functions.
 - The _docs_ folder is used to publish our related [website](https://morwald.github.io/ada_project/).

 ## Additional dataset